-- 66. Calls upon the relevant organizations of the United Nations system, within their respective mandates and resources, to ensure that no country and no one is left behind in the implementation of the present resolution; - 67.
-Requests the Secretary-General to submit to the General Assembly at its seventy-sixth session a report on the implementation of the present resolution, decides to include in the provisional agenda of its seventy-sixth session, under the item entitled "Eradication of poverty and other development issues", the sub-item entitled "Women in development", and also requests the Secretary-General to update the World Survey on the Role of Women in Development for the consideration of the Assembly at its seventy-ninth session.
+66. Requests the Secretary-General to submit to the General Assembly at its seventy-sixth session a report on the implementation of the present resolution, decides to include in the provisional agenda of its seventy-sixth session, under the item entitled "Eradication of poverty and other development issues", the sub-item entitled "Women in development", and also requests the Secretary-General to update the World Survey on the Role of Women in Development for the consideration of the Assembly at its seventy-ninth session.